dmerejkowsky/blog/content/post/0092-letting-the-compiler-tell-you-what-to-do.md

 I call this new workflow "compiler-driven development" and I find it nicely complements other well-known workflows like TDD.

-*Final note: to be honest we could have achieved a better result by reading the documentation too: for instance, we could have used a [custom string parser](https://docs.rs/structopt/0.2.14/structopt/#custom-string-parsers) instead of the `FromStr` boilerplate, and implement the Display trait on our [custom error](https://doc.rust-lang.org/rust-by-example/error/multiple_error_types/define_error_type.html) instead.
+*Final note: to be honest we could have achieved better results by reading the documentation too: for instance, we could have used a [custom string parser](https://docs.rs/structopt/0.2.14/structopt/#custom-string-parsers) instead of the `FromStr` boilerplate, and implemented the Display trait on our [custom error](https://doc.rust-lang.org/rust-by-example/error/multiple_error_types/define_error_type.html) instead.
 Good docs matter too ...*

 Cheers!